 Importantly, even though your personal and business credit reports are separate, they are still connected in two ways:

 - When you open a business credit account, the credit company will review your personal credit report.
 Thus, both your personal and business credit histories will influence whether or not you receive approval.

 - If you are late on payments to your personal credit account, even if you are timely on your business credit accounts, your standing will be negatively impacted.
 Likewise, if you are current on your business payments, it will positively impact your personal credit standing.

-The proper handling of your credit accounts, both personal and business, are important to maintaining your personal financial standing and the health of your small business.
+The proper handling of your credit accounts is important to maintaining the health of your small business.
 If you have any questions about credit and small business in Virginia, please contact us.